-Dogs in Colombia can be very peculiar, they roam freely on the streets and decide to adopt you in a whim.
+Colombian dogs can be very peculiar.
+They roam freely on the streets and decide to adopt you in a whim.
 In some small towns we visited, dogs just started to follow us around as if we had been buddies for years.
-In Salento for example, we had at one point a pack of four dogs following us back to the hostel.
+In Salento, for example, we had at one point a pack of four dogs following us back to the hostel.

-First, there was a couple of females (mother and daughter, apparently) they were tagging along happily, when out of nowhere came this stud that was determined to mount the younger female.
-He spent the whole way chasing after her, she was very young and had lots of energy to burn and was relentless; he was older and had to catch his breath.
-At times he would throw half-hearted attempts to the older female, who would just get away and give him an unconcerned side stare.
+First, there was a couple of females (mother and daughter, apparently).
+They were tagging along happily, when out of nowhere came this stud that was determined to mount the younger female.
+He spent the whole way chasing after her.
+She was very young and had lots of energy to burn.
+She was relentless.
+On the other hand, he was older and had to stop every once in a while to catch his breath.
+At times he would throw half-hearted attempts in the direction of the older female.
+But she would just get away and give him an unconcerned side stare.
 Then a fourth character appeared, but he stayed in the background just following along.

-During our time in Suesca, we were adopted by dogs several times so there was usually a dog or two wherever we were staying.
-When we stayed in Casa de Floro, there was Camila, my favourite mutt, with beautiful and shinny black coat.
-There was also the stinky little dog pictured above, with his strong short little legs, who was starved for affection.
+During our time in Suesca, we were adopted by dogs several times.
+So there was usually a dog, or two, wherever we were staying.
+When we stayed in Casa de Floro, there was Camila, my favourite mutt, with her beautiful and shiny black coat.
+There was also the stinky little dog pictured above, with strong short little legs, who was starved for affection.

 However, not all dogs were cool around there.
-One morning, I was jogging down the road when I start to hear loud barking through my techno music.
-When I looked around, I saw a pack of four dogs running towards me lead by the meanest looking dog, all baring their teeth at me.
-Adrenaline started rushing through my body and I got on high alert mode, trying to get away as fast as possible while screaming at them; however the mean looking dog was relentless and got close enough to throw a bite at me.
+One morning, I was jogging down the road when I heard loud barking through my techno music.
+When I looked around, I saw a pack of four dogs running straight towards me.
+They were led by the meanest looking dog ever.
+And they were all baring their teeth at me.
+Adrenaline started rushing through my body and I got on high alert mode.
+I was trying to get away as fast as possible while screaming at them.
+However, the mean looking dog was relentless and got close enough to throw a bite at me.
 Fortunately, he only managed to inflict a light scrape just above my calf.

-After this first encounter, I saw that evil dog twice again and each time he would just try to attack me; but I managed to keep him far away by picking up stones and threatening him.
-It is a real shame that people let their dogs get to that state; that mean dog seemed to be of some sort of hunter breed, the kind that English lords take on hunting expeditions.
-But he looked as if he had been neglected to the end; his eyes were full of resentment.
-Unfortunately, I couldn’t snap a photo of this dog, as I was too afraid for my safety to even dare taking my eyes off him.
+After this first encounter, I saw that evil dog twice again.
+Each time, he tried to attack me.
+I managed to keep him far away by picking up stones and threatening him.
+It is a real shame that people let their dogs get to that state.
+That mean dog seemed to be some sort of hunting breed.
+You know, the kind that English lords take on hunting expeditions.
+But he looked as if he had been neglected to the end.
+His eyes were full of resentment.
+Unfortunately, I couldn’t snap a photo of this dog.
+I was too afraid for my safety to even dare taking my eyes off him.

-Incidentally, Alain also got attack by some random dog when we where walking around the streets of Suesca.
-A dog came charging at his leg, just out of the blue, and bit him for no apparent reason.
-But overall, the experiences were definitvely more good than these two bad apples.
+Incidentally, Alain also got attacked by some random dog when we where walking around the streets of Suesca.
+A dog came charging at his leg, just out of the blue, and bit him for no clear reason.
+But overall, the experiences were definitely more on the good side than when we crossed paths with those two rotten apples.